MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 [![Download Sample](~/media/shared/download.png) Download the sample](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/workingwithtriggers)

 Triggers allow you to express actions declaratively in XAML that change the appearance of controls based on events or property changes.
+In addition, state triggers, which are a specialized group of triggers, define when a [`VisualState`](xref:Xamarin.Forms.VisualState) should be applied.

 You can assign a trigger directly to a control, or add it to a page-level or app-level resource dictionary to be applied to multiple controls.

-In addition, state triggers, which are a specialized group of triggers, indicate when a [`VisualState`](xref:Xamarin.Forms.VisualState) should be applied.

 ## Property triggers